Wondering how to involve the whole class – or whole school – in poetry? Then take part in the #MyNPDPoem poetry writing challenge.

 Children aged 6 to 13 are invited to write a poem on the NPD theme Truth.
 They can write individually or with friends: topics could include the truth about family, the truth about school.
 A day outside looking at trees or animals might provoke a poem about the truths the natural world reveals.
 Young poets may want to share hidden truths about the way they feel about the world.
 Or maybe they’ll want to explore the opposite of truth – lies!

-CLPE have created a resource to help spark ideas which you can download here.
+CLPE have created a resource to help spark ideas here.

 Schools are also invited to publish the poems as books for pupils to take home to their friends and families, using Scholastic’s We Are Writers scheme.
 The books can be sold to raise money for the school or other charities.